RayTracing/raytracing.github.io/README.md

 The _Ray Tracing in One Weekend_ series of books are now available to the public for free directly from the web.

-We are currently hosting both the older v3.2.3 version and the latest v4.0.0-alpha.2 versions in the same project.
-The older v3 version (really v3.2.3) is provided for readers who are in the middle of going through the series so you can maintain continuity.
-For new readers, or readers newly starting one of the books, we strongly recommend that you jump aboard the v4 train.

-### Version 3.2.3
-  - [Ray Tracing in One Weekend][web1-v3]
-  - [Ray Tracing: The Next Week][web2-v3]
-  - [Ray Tracing: The Rest of Your Life][web3-v3]

 ### Version 4.0.0-alpha.2

   - [Ray Tracing in One Weekend][web1]